iotaledger/wasp/packages/committee/readme.txt

 - VM_RUN_STARTED after was received request for calculation from the leader which is assumed
 - RESULT_SENT result was sent to the leader
 - CALCULATION_EVIDENCE_received from the leader
-- CALCULATION_EVIDENCE_received from the tangle (not confirmed yet
+- CALCULATION_EVIDENCE_received from the tangle (not confirmed yet) leader-states
+- RUN_CALCULATIONS sent to peers and own calculation started
+- RESULT-finalize (sent to the tangle and peers)